KristobalJunta/userscripts/README.md

-# userscripts
+# kristobaljunta/userscripts

-My own collection of custom JS to run in browser via Greasemonkey/Tampermonkey/etc
+A collection of custom JS to run in browser via Greasemonkey/Tampermonkey/etc